Sharvil21/PredictingTitanicSurvival/README.md

 Finally, the port of embarkation represents the passenger’s origin.

-This was carried out as a part of the final paper presentation for a Graduate Level Course
+This was carried out as a part of the final paper presentation for a Graduate Level Course We employed Chi Square Test of Independence and Logistic Regression.